History of Sega: Success with arcade resurgence

 Though both games were made available as stand-up cabinets, a significant part of their success was their bespoke deluxe forms, referred to by Sega officially as "Taikan games" (体感ゲーム).
 Roughly translating to "bodily sensation" or "experience", the namesake referred to their eye-catching motion-based control scheme and hydraulic simulation movement, using rideable motorbike and car models.
-Former Sega arcade director Akira Nagai has credited Hang-On and OutRun as the releases that helped to bring arcades out of the 1982 downturn and created new genres of games.
+Former Sega arcade director Akira Nagai has credited Hang-On and Out Run as the releases that helped to bring arcades out of the 1982 downturn and created new genres of games.
 In the following years, Sega would release multiple other successful games based on the taikan template, including Space Harrier and After Burner, as well as the first version of its popular UFO Catcher claw crane game.
 In 1987, Sega sold over 40,000 arcade machines worldwide.

 As well as the rebound in arcade game profits caused by its creative uptick, Sega saw success in operating its own arcades in both Japan and the US during the mid 1980s.
 In the former country, its first officially branded game centers opened under the "Hi-Tech Land" and "Hi-Tech Sega" chains.
 The openings came after the creation of the fueiho law and the amusement industry's "3K Cleanup Campaign", which attempted to dispel the "kurai, kowai, and kitanai" (dark, scary and dirty) aspects of the venues.
 Similarly, Sega's Time-Out chain of arcades established through the December 1986 acquisition of the Time-Out Family Amusement Inc. company in the US followed on from previous venues opened in the 1970s.

 Alongside similar branded chains by competitors like Taito, the venues in both countries followed the trajectory previously set in place to make amusement arcades cleaner and more socially acceptable, installing features such as toilets for both men and women, lighting systems, and smoking areas.
 Sega's success in arcades kept the company afloat whilst its home consumer endeavours struggled, though the Time-Out chain in the US would later be sold during 1990 as a result of changing conditions in the amusement industry.